vitaly-t/pg-promise/README.md

 * [When]
 * [Q]

-Compatibility with other [Promises/A+] libraries though possible, either hasn't been tested, or failed our test.
+Compatibility with other [Promises/A+] libraries though possible, is an unknown.

 ---
 * `connect`